aegrumet/umbilical/README.md

 You can sign up for free credentials at [api.podcastindex.org](https://api.podcastindex.org/).

+## deployment

+The latest image for this repo is posted to [Docker Hub](https://hub.docker.com/r/aegrumet/umbilical/tags).

+Run on Google Cloud Run: [terraform/gcloud](terraform/gcloud)

+Run on other clouds: submit pull request.

 ## warnings

 Operating an open proxy is risky.
-Until this appliance supports authentication, we recommend that you keep any deployment URLs secret.
+For now, we recommend keeping any deployment URLs secret.

 ## last word